laradock/laradock/README.md

 <a name="keep-tracking-Laradock"></a>
 ### Keep track of your Laradock changes

-1. Fork the Lardock repository.
+1. Fork the Laradock repository.
 2. Use that fork as a submodule.
 3. Commit all your changes to your fork.
-4. Pull new stuff from the main repo from time to time.
+4. Pull new stuff from the main repository from time to time.